Itheum/architecture-diagrams/live_whitepaper.md

 ### Team & Advisors - 17.5%
 - Team (12%): Incentivise the core team and new team members to work and deliver the initial roadmap (until the community-run Itheum Foundation DAO is put into place)
 - Advisors (5.5%): Strategic advisors who will help Itheum bootstrap and reach optimum global growth

 ---

+## MYDA Staking Opportunities <a name="staking-1"></a>
+Itheum will have multiple opportunities for staking; this is to ensure we incentivize long-term HODLs who will, in turn, ensure that the Itheum network has **price stability and high participation**.

+1. **Data Coalition DAO Staking:**  Data Coalition DAOs will allow for people to stake MYDA against them to show support for their data trading operations and to flag support for data quality and credibility.
+Data Coalition DAO stakers earn a percentage from bulk trades that happen via that Data Coalition.
+Learn more about this in the [Data Coalitions](#data-coalitions-1) section.

+2. **Community Staking Pool:** Itheum will also have an internal, general-purpose staking pool called the "Community Staking Pool".
+MYDA stakers in pool will earn a share of the data marketplace fees (see section  titled [Distribution of Trading Fees & Community Fee Sharing](#fees-2))

+3. **Core Protocol Staking:** The locking of tokens via staking incentives will lay strong network security dynamic for key features that we intend to roll out in the future; like our decentralized key pools (to power the per-user encrypted Data Vault feature) and privacy-preserving compute and regional decentralized hubs - key infrastructure that may interface with decentralized node operators and 3rd party specialized protocols to function.

+---